matthewhirschey/holiday-circuit-playground/projects/day-19-dancing-snowman/README.md

 # Day 19: Dancing Snowman with Continuous Rotation

 ## Overview
 Today we'll create a dancing snowman using a continuous rotation servo motor!
 Unlike our previous servo project from Day 7 that used position control, we'll use a special servo that can spin all the way around.
 This will let us create fun spinning movements for our snowman's arm or body.
-The younger group will work with basic rotations and speeds, while the older group will program complex movement patterns and interactive controls.
+The younger group will use MakeCode blocks for basic rotations and speeds, while the older group will program complex movement patterns and interactive controls using CircuitPython.

 ## Materials Needed
 - Circuit Playground Express